jeffheaton/t81_558_deep_learning/README.md

 # Textbook

 I am in the process of creating a textbook for this course.
-You can find a draft [here](https://arxiv.org/abs/2009.05673).
+You can find a copy [here](https://arxiv.org/abs/2009.05673).
 If you would like to cite the material from this course/book, please use the following bibtex citation:

 ```
 @misc{heaton2020applications,